-- Write using a variety of different sentence types/ clauses. - Build cohesion within and across paragraphs using conjunctions, fronted adverbials, pronouns and synonyms. - Recognise vocabulary and structure appropriate to formal speech including subjunctive verb form. - Use parenthesis, modal verbs and relative clauses to add detail to writing. - Use a range of punctuation for effect: brackets, dashes and commas for parenthesis; commas to clarify meaning and colon and semi-colon in a list. - Switch tenses within a piece of writing for effect.
+- Write using a variety of different sentence types/ clauses for effect. - Use a wide range of devices to build cohesion within and across paragraphs (including conjunctions, fronted adverbials, pronouns and synonyms). - Recognise vocabulary and structure appropriate to formal speech including subjunctive verb form. - Use parenthesis, modal verbs and relative clauses to add detail and personality to writing. - Use the full range of punctuation matched to requirements of text type: inverted commas; commas for clarity; brackets, dashes and commas for parenthesis; semi colon, colon or dash to mark boundary between independent clauses and colon and semi-colon in a list. - Switch tenses within a piece of writing for effect. - Use perfect form to indicate time and cause.